High-dimensional Newey-Powell Test Via Approximate Message Passing: Approximate message passing for expectile regression

 One could interpret the effective score function by associating it with the score function.
-By plugging \eqref{eq:proximal expectile} in \eqref{eq: derivative expectile loss} and using the definition of the effective score function in \eqref{eq:Gtilde}, we obtain the effective score function for the expectile loss following
+By plugging \eqref{eq:proximal expectile} in \eqref{eq: derivative expectile loss} and using the definition of the effective score function in \eqref{eq:Gtilde}, we obtain the effective score function as follows